Sample and Computationally Efficient Stochastic Kriging in High Dimensions: Tensor Markov Kernels

 It is nontrivial to generalize the usual Markov property for stochastic processes on $\Real$ to random fields on $\Real^d$.
-A particular challenge is to define properly the ``past'', ``present'', and ``future'' on a multidimensional space, analogously to the real line.
-Indeed, there are several different Markovian notions other than the sharp Markov property for random fields; see, e.g., the Appendix in \cite{Adler81}.
+A particular challenge is to properly define the ``past'', ``present'', and ``future'' on a multidimensional space, analogously to the real line.
+Indeed, there are several different Markovian notions other than the sharp Markov property for random fields; see, for example, the Appendix in \cite{Adler81}.
 It is beyond the scope of the present paper to study these properties for TMGPs in detail.
 Our sample complexity analysis and development of computational algorithms do not directly rely on the multidimensional Markovian notions.
-Instead, it is the usual Markov property on the real line that is of great significance for us to develop relevant theory.
-In particular, for $d=1$, by virtue of the Markov property of the underlying Gauss-Markov process, we show below that $\BFK^{-1}$ is a tridiagonal matrix and its nonzero entries can be calculated analytically.
+Instead, it is the usual Markov property on the real line that is of great significance for us in developing relevant theory.
+In particular, for $d=1$, by virtue of the Markov property of the underlying Gauss--Markov process, we show below that $\BFK^{-1}$ is a tridiagonal matrix and that its nonzero entries can be calculated analytically.